Learning Program for Teen Volunteers and Children

 For children from Pre-K through 12th grade, each grade receives a customized child abuse learning program tailored to their age group, addressing challenges children face in the 21st century – including technology safety, bullying, human trafficking and child abuse.

 A trained facilitator teaches students in a traditional classroom setting.
 Facilitators have access to view, download, and print an age-appropriate lesson plan, resource lists, handouts, and other presentation materials from the online resource center at their convenience.

 Effective learning starts in the classroom but continues at home.
-That’s why every Compass student is given take-home materials, creating a framework for family-wide discussions.
-Parents are given tips on starting age-appropriate conversations about important topics.
+That’s why every Compass student is given take home materials, creating a framework for family-wide discussions.